 |The computer is now joined to the domain and the process is complete||<-- Look left.||<-- Look left.|

-If you just want a cheat sheet to refer to later, here’s the most useful log files for troubleshooting Domain Join, in no particular order.
-I’ll keep adding to this list.
+Below are the logs for troubleshooting Domain Join, in no particular order.
 More details about each of these log files will be discussed alongside the test cases below.

 |ACC||C:\VMware\AirWatch\Logs\CloudConnector\CloudConnector.log||Needs to be in Debug mode|